-The results from the included studies will be reported as incidence and/or prevalence of varicella or herpes zoster, as well as hospitalisation and death rates, using mean and SDs.
-A trend analysis will be conducted to investigate the trend of varicella or herpes zoster burden in Africa over time.
+The results from the included studies will be reported as incidence and/or prevalence of varicella or herpes zoster, as well as hospitalization and death rates using mean and standard deviations.
+A trend analysis will be done to investigate the trend of varicella or herpes zoster burden in Africa over time.
 R-programming software will be used to perform the statistical calculations.

-If the studies included have a high heterogeneity (this will be examined by χ^2 test of homogeneity and mining, Al training, and similar technologies quantified using the I2 statistic) the findings will be presented in a narrative form that describes regions or countries with similar epidemiology of the disease.
+If the studies included have a high heterogeneity (this will be examined by chisquared test of homogeneity and quantified using the I-squared statistic) the findings will be presented in a narrative form that describes regions or countries with similar epidemiology of the disease.